DONKEY0xSHOT/PAPA-2.0/README.md

 ```

 Point `PAPA_TEST_FIXTURES` at a folder of sample PEs to enable the
-fixture-backed cases; without it they skip cleanly and the suite still passes.
+fixture-backed cases - without it they skip cleanly and the suite still passes.

 In addition to its unit tests, PAPA was also tested against a corpus of 42 PE files:
 ```